codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

   max-width="30%"
 %}

-Here's a description of information in the List View.
+Here is a description of the information in the List View.

 {: .table .table-bordered .table-hover}